 Thanks to Jo Tate, DET Virtual Learning Senior Project Officer for this blog post.

 Recently, students from Victorian schools engaged in an exciting virtual event celebrating portraiture in art, Artlink to Archibald, presented by the Art Gallery of Ballarat’s Archibald Education Program.
-The program included a brief history of portraiture, IMG_1655Archibaldan overview of the Archibald Prize exhibition, and a portrait workshop with a professional artist.
+The program included a brief history of portraiture, an overview of the Archibald Prize exhibition, and a portrait workshop with a professional artist.

 625 students from 20 Victorian schools, including schools in remote regions and students from socially and economically disadvantaged backgrounds were given the opportunity to participate in this online event.